pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 delete branch
 ```

-Each time you ad a command to a transaction, Pachyderm validates the
+Each time you add a command to a transaction, Pachyderm validates the
 transaction against the current state of the cluster metadata and obtains
 any return values, which is important for such commands as
 `start commit`.
 If validation fails for any reason, Pachyderm does